Getting started

 kpis:read | List KPIs with current value, target, and status. |

-kpis:write | Submit new KPI value updates. |
+kpis:write | Create new KPIs and submit KPI value updates. |

 okr-checkins:write | Submit Key Result check-ins. |